 How can FarmRaise help?
-We know how stressful government paperwork can be and have built this tool to help you apply.
-It’s 100% free and provides a simplified application process.
+We know how stressful government paperwork can be and have built this free tool to help you apply.
 We’ve taken seven forms and condensed them into one application that takes less than 30 minutes.
 Don’t worry if you don’t have FSA records -we’ll get you set up with these, too.
-Goodbye jargon, stressful paperwork, and hassle!

 How do I know if I’m eligible for CFAP?
 You may be eligible if:

 - You produce an agricultural commodity that has suffered a 5% price decline (see Eligible Commodities, pages 1-2) or if you’ve suffered documentable losses due to supply chain disruptions brought on by COVID-19.
 The impacts must have occurred between January and April this year to existing inventory, and do not apply to operations for which you’ve received a guaranteed price for your commodity

 - Made on average less than $900,000 in adjusted gross income over the 2016-2018 tax years OR 75% of your income during those years came from farming, ranching and/or forestry

 - Be in compliance with conservation provisions (i.e. not draining a wetland or producing on highly erodible landscapes)

 - Foreign people legally working in the U.S. must meet “actively engaged in farming” provisions

 - For more information on eligibility, see the USDA's fact sheet

 How does the government determine my payment?
 This Successful Farming article does a great job of breaking the process down.